-Note: With previous versions of the Image Acquisition Toolbox™, the files for all of the adaptors were included in your installation.
-Starting with version R2014a, each adaptor is available separately through the Support Package Installer.
+With previous versions of the Image Acquisition Toolbox™, the files for all of the adaptors were included in your installation.
+Starting with version R2014a, each adaptor is available separately through support packages.
 In order to use the Image Acquisition Toolbox, you must install the adaptor that your camera uses.
-See Image Acquisition Support Packages for Hardware Adaptors for information about installing the adaptors.
+See Image Acquisition Support Packages for Hardware Adaptors for information about installing the adaptors using MATLAB Add-Ons.

 For frame grabbers, also known as imaging boards, setup typically involves the following tasks: